emtpb/handyscope/docs/api.rst

 API Reference
 *************

-This chapter contains the API documentation for tiepie.
+This chapter contains the API documentation for handyscope.

 .. toctree::
    :maxdepth: 1